CarDongle Android PC client review

 Price and availability

-At the time of writing, CarDongle is available via Indiegogo’s Perk system with prices ranging from $999 for the 2GB/16GB model down to $508 when you buy five of the 4GB/64GB model.
+At the time of writing, CarDongle is available via Indiegogo’s Perk system with prices ranging from $99.99 for the 2GB/16GB model or $119.99 for the the 4GB/64GB model.
 As always, exert caution as crowd-funding projects do not always end up successfully and backers can be left without support but with a big hole in their pockets.

 Design